PrimeLens/notes-react-native/README.md

     <Text></Text>               // equates roughly to a <p>
     <StatusBar hidden={true}/>  // to hide the status bar

-# Combining the code source root
+# Combining the code source into one file
 `index.ios.js` and `index.andoid.js` can both look like this

     import {AppRegistry} from 'react-native';